magical-paperclip/sics-ground/README.md

 # sics-ground: the internet's favorite phys. playground

-an intuitive phisics sandbox built on matter.js, where you can experiment with realistic object interactons. create shapes, watch them colide, and explore dynamic effects—all in real time.
+an intuitive physics sandbox built on matter.js allows you to experiment with realistic object interactions, create shapes, watch them collide, and explore dynamic effects—all in real time.

 ## features
 - real-time physics simulation with matter.js